CraftySalamander/RTS_Overlay/Readme.md

 ============================================

 Download the zip folder of the requested game (see above).
+On some computers, you might need to unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").
 Unzip it in any location on your computer (ideally in a location where no special computer rights are requested).
 To launch the program, simply launch the executable of the requested game (all these executables are located at the root, see specific details for each game).

 To update the library to a new release, just delete the old folder and replace it with the new release.
 Note that your settings and build orders are saved in the user data directory (e.g. *C:\Users\XXXXX\AppData\Local\RTS_Overlay*).
 So, updating to a new release should not remove your old settings, nor your build orders.
 In case you want to use a local configuration folder, create a folder called *"local_config"* at the root of the main folder (i.e. next to the *"pictures"* folder).
 The configuration (and build orders) will be saved there.

-On some computers, you might need to allow the access to the executable or the whole folder.
-In particular, if you see "cannot proceed because python38.dll was not found", you must unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").
+If you encounter issues, have a look at the **Troubleshooting** section.

 Configuration panel